xPeach-94/git-workshop/README.markdown

       jeroen-egelmeers
     * main

 The new branch is now created.
 Now let’s work in that branch.
-To switch to the new branch:
+By using `git checkout -b jeroen-egelmeers` you directly switched to that branch.
+If you did something else in the meantime, and want to switch back to the branch to work on it use:

     $ git checkout jeroen-egelmeers